Taronga Zoo Sydney: 350 species of animals from around the world live in a first-class spot...

 If you’re lucky and there are not too many people, you may be able to do a round trip.
 It’s fun for the kids and the view is fabulous…

 …and hoping you had a GPS.
 At least if you’re like me and are somehow unable to read printed maps.

 The Zoo site is set with pathways throughout.
 It’s like a maze and you’ll need a map, so remember to pick one up at the Information Desk at the Zoo entrance.
 Or print this one up.

 But “the maze” is fun and stimulating because you feel you’re in a completely new spot all day long.

 I had never seen a Pygmy Hippo in a zoo before.
 I enjoyed looking at them.

-The Lemur Forest Adventure, located right next to lemurs, has a tunnel, slide, bridge and a climbing tower.
+The Lemur Forest Adventure has a tunnel, slide, bridge and a climbing tower.

 The Farm Playground has tunnels, slides, bridges and a water play area.

 I enjoyed seeing species I never knew existed.
 Have you ever heard of a bongo, fishing cat or mata-mata?